epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Step 3: Analysis

 ### Part 1 : Quantitative analysis of gender inequalities in movies
-- Age of actors and actresses : Analysis of distributions and of the statistical significance (t-test), Evolution across the years with confidence interval
+- Age of actors and actresses and Gender distribution in characters: Analysis of distributions and of the statistical significance (t-test), Evolution across the years with confidence interval
-- Gender distribution in characters: quantification and analysis across the years with confidence interval
 - Analysis across genre of movie of age and gender distribution
 - Analysis of number of movies shot per actor and actress

 ### Part 2 : Qualititative analysis of gender representation in movies
 - Word Cloud visualization of common character tropes per gender
 - Cluster character types from the movie plots: the authors of the dataset used the CoreNLP toolkit developed by Stanford University to parse the movie plot summaries.
-We make use of this data to extract meaningful information about the characters: what action they are the agent or patient of, what their attributes are, how many times they are mentioned in the summary.
-We use the latter information as a proxy to identify the main character.
+Extract meaningful information about the characters: what action they are the agent or patient of, what their attributes are, how many times they are mentioned in the summary (proxy to identify the main character).
 With all of those information, we will cluster the characters to identify similar ones and then perform further analysis of those cluster (gender, longitudinal and geographical differences).

 ### Part 3 : Analysis of the reception of movies by the public
-- Analysis of the correlation of actresses in a movie and IMDb ratings with a linear regression, calculate statistical significance
+- Analysis of the correlation of actresses in a movie and IMDb ratings with a linear regression, calculate statistical significance (same with Box Office Revenue)
-- Analysis of the correlation of actresses in a movie and Box Office Revenue with a linear regression, calculate statistical significance
 - Analysis of award wining movies with the oscar dataset
-- According to the Bechdel test result analysis of the reception of the movie
+- Analysis of the Bechdel test result in relation with the reception of the movie

 ### Part 4 : Analysis by geographical production region
 - Analysis of the character cluster per production region
 - Quantification of gender differences across the regions

 ## Proposed timeline

-- 24 Nov : Finish quantitative analysis of gender inequalities and of the reception of movies by the public
+- 24 Nov : Finish quantitative analysis and the reception of movies
 - 1 Dec : Finish analysis by geographical production region
-- 8 Dec : Finish qualitative analysis of gender representation in movies and make first version of the website
+- 8 Dec : Finish qualitative analysis of gender representation and make first version of the website
 - 15 Dec : Finish all the analysis and focus on completing the data story and the aesthetics of the website
 - 22 Dec : Final deadline for P3